Understanding Drift Protocol

 Drift Protocol is a decentralised exchange, meaning:

-- all trades are executed on-chain and are completely transparent;
+- all deposits, withdraws, and trades are executed on-chain and are completely transparent;

-- trading requires a connection to a self-custodied Solana wallet; and
+- trading requires a connection to a self-custodial Solana wallet; and

 - execution of all trades is facilitated by smart contract technology with no human or third-party input to execute or fill trades.